cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 Goals of first draft.
 (These are not in any particular order.)

-A lot of time simple pieces of code were done by ChatGPT.
+A lot of the simple pieces of code were done by ChatGPT.

 OpenAI.
 (2023).
 ChatGPT (August 3 Version) [Large language model]. https://chat.openai.com